ishine/SDS/README.md

 - manage a list of favorite recipes
 - query for information about a given recipe (ingredients, ease, preparation time, cook book (+ page))

+Currently, the bots database is loaded into memory, so favorites are not persisted between sessions!

 #### Requestables

 + rating